hidashhi/api-doc/api/js/README.md

 <a id="hiParticipantRemove"></a>
 ### participant.remove()
-Remove a participant from a call (for multiparty calling, this is not yet available in the API)
+Remove a participants Streaming Player from the DOM.
 <pre>
 participants.remove(call.participants)
 </pre>